chasinalts/comet-scanner-template-wizard/BUCKET-FIX-SUMMARY.md

 ## Testing

 The application has been deployed and tested:
-- The site is up and running at https://cometscanner.netlify.app
+- The site is up and running at the Netlify deployment URL
-- The login page is accessible at https://cometscanner.netlify.app/login
+- The login page is accessible at the /login path

 ## Next Steps